BYLAWS OF FRIENDS OF INDIANA DUNES, INC.

 Section 1.2 Purpose.
 The corporation is incorporated under the provisions of the Indiana Not-For-Profit Corporation Act of 1971, as amended, and is organized for the following purposes:

 (a) To assist and promote the Indiana Dunes National Lakeshore and Indiana Dunes State Park in conserving, developing, studying and interpreting the Indiana Dunes cultural, historical and natural resources for the benefit of the public and for posterity.
+You'll find the best lucky pharao online here, you have time to get it!

 (b) To assist in the presentation of festivals, outreach programs, lecture sand field courses in an effort to preserve and interpret the Indiana Dunes area culture and folkways.